m15a/fnldoc/doc/src/config.md

   - `doc` - only generate documentation files.
 - `ignored-args-patterns` - list of patterns to check when checking function argument docstring presence check should be skipped.

+- `inline-references` - how to handle inline references.
+Inline references are denoted with opening backtick and closed with single quote.
+Fenneldoc supports several modes to operate on inline
+  references:
+  - `:link` - convert inline references into links to headings found in current file.
+  - `:code` - all inline references will be converted to inline code.
+  - `:keep` - inline references are kept as is.
 - `fennel-path` - add PATH to fennel.path for finding Fennel modules.
 - `test-requirements` - code, that will be injected into each test in respecting module.